-Mr. Weber understands the extensive amount of details and work steps required to successfully manage SBHS projects.
-In leading these efforts, Mr. Weber leverages and applies best practices surrounding project management to ensure project goals and milestones are successfully completed and more importantly in a timely manner.
-Mr. Weber will be available Monday through Friday, 8:30 am to 5:00 pm EST, excluding any federal holidays as identified by DHHR/BMS.
+Ms. Rodrigues understands the extensive amount of details and work steps required to successfully manage SBHS projects.
+In leading these efforts, Ms. Rodrigues leverages and applies best practices surrounding project management to ensure project goals and milestones are successfully completed and more importantly in a timely manner.
+She will be available Monday through Friday, 8:30 AM to 5:00 PM EST, excluding any federal holidays as identified by DHHR/BMS.

-4.1.7.2 The Vendor shall employ staff with demonstrated experience (and provide the necessary staff training) to perform the following services required in this solicitation: Software development, policy and program planning and execution, LEA relations and training, data systems support and data entry staff to enter information necessary to support the development and creation of Administrative Claim records for all participating LEAs.
+4.1.7.2 The Vendor shall employ staff with who have demonstrated experience with other states to perform the following services required in this solicitation: Software development, policy and program planning and execution, LEA relations and training, data systems support and data entry staff to enter the information necessary to support the development and creation of Administrative Claim records for all participating LEAs.
 The Vendor shall employ and assign to this project sufficient staff to ensure that timeframes approved in the Project Implementation Plan are achieved.
+The experience shall be demonstrated through a description of three prior state engagements working with school-based time studies and provide a contact for each project.

-PCG's team for this engagement brings to bear exceptional experience in the fields of school based services, RMTS services, Medicaid Administrative Claiming (MAC), and Medicaid cost settlement.
-Our team possesses the necessary qualifications and has the proven track record to perform the scope of services required by DHHR/BMS.
-Furthermore, our respective teams have unparalleled familiarity with the specific operations of these programs, as demonstrated through our prior success in performing these services on behalf of DHHR/BMS for the past three plus years.
-PCG has assembled this team, who is uniquely qualified to perform the requested services.
+PCG's team leverages exceptional experience in the fields of school-based services, RMTS services, Medicaid Administrative Claiming (MAC), and Medicaid cost settlement.
+PCG is confident that our experienced team possesses the necessary qualifications and has the proven track record to perform the scope of services required by DHHR/BMS.
+Furthermore, our respective teams have unparalleled familiarity with the specific operations of these programs, as demonstrated through our prior success in performing these services on behalf of DHHR/BMS.

-The professionals assembled within this project team understand all facets and best practices in operating successful Medicaid school based services programs.
+The professionals assembled within this project team understand all facets and best practices in operating successful Medicaid school-based services programs.
 This includes developing and implementing software to support SBHS programs, policy and program planning and execution, RMTS processes, LEA training, and the necessary expertise to develop and calculate Medicaid administrative claims and process Medicaid cost settlements.
-Our team's expertise and experience includes the following:
+Our team's expertise and experience include the following:

-- ✓ A comprehensive understanding of Medicaid reimbursement programs, established for school based service providers; - ✓ Knowledge of the Medicaid State Plan amendment development and approval processes; - ✓ National experience of operating RMTS systems, including coding processes; - ✓ Knowledge of Medicaid Administrative Claiming, as well as established best practices to accurately calculate and document MAC claims; - ✓ Knowledge of Annual Medicaid Cost Settlement and Reconciliation calculations; - ✓ Knowledge of school based Medicaid fee-for-service MMIS Claims Data; - ✓ Experience in implementing comprehensive training programs for school based service providers; - ✓ Experience in providing in depth customer service to school based service providers through the usage of a toll free hotline and comprehensive email support; and - ✓ Experience assisting States in implementing and operating SBS initiatives.
+- A comprehensive understanding of Medicaid reimbursement programs, established for schoolbased service providers; - ✓ Knowledge of the Medicaid State Plan amendment development and approval processes; - National experience of operating RMTS systems, including coding processes; - Knowledge of Medicaid Administrative Claiming, as well as established best practices to accurately calculate and document MAC claims; - Knowledge of Annual Medicaid Cost Settlement and Reconciliation calculations; - ✓ Knowledge of school-based Medicaid fee-for-service MMIS Claims Data; - Experience in implementing comprehensive training programs for school-based service providers; - Experience in providing in depth customer service to school-based service providers through the usage of a toll-free hotline and comprehensive e-mail support; and - Experience assisting States in implementing and operating SBS initiatives.